Areas in Connecticut

 Climbing in Connecticut is awesome, even though we do not have the sweeping ridge lines of some of our western neighbors, the character of the climbing makes up for any lack of height.
 Crag height ranges from about 110 feet to 30 foot power climbs.
 The grading here seems to be stiff to some (aka Sandbagged); many classics have been up since the 1930s when a 5.7 was cutting edge!
 Many climbers find that the trad leads can be quite exhilarating, be warned that fixed protection is not always a given due to a tumultuous history in the state so be ready for some surprises and don't trust any descriptions listing fixed gear in guidebooks.

-Currently there is only one guide book in print; The Falcon Guide- Rock Climbing Connecticut by David Fasulo, although there have been several other guide books published by the American Alpine Club and the Ragged Mountain Foundation which are out of print.
+Currently there is only one guide book in print; The Falcon Guide- Rock Climbing Connecticut by David Fasulo, although there have been several other guide books published by the American Alpine Club and the Ragged Mountain Foundation and past climbers which are out of print.

 Connecticut ClimbingThis state has tons of climbing, strong ethics and a long and wild history of access issues.
 There are several organizations associated with climbing in CT...